Hardware Requirements «Prev Next»

 There are three types of firewalls, varying in complexity and level of security.
 These are:

-The circuit-level gateway relays TCP connections.
+3. Circuit-level gateway: The circuit-level gateway relays TCP connections.
 It copies bytes back and forth from either side of the firewall creating a virtual circuit.
-It's best for trusted internal users who also need to do work outside the firewall.
+It is best for trusted internal users who also need to do work outside the firewall.
 It's the safest of the three types of firewalls, but also the most difficult to configure.

 Users may experience problems caused by their own security hardware.
 For example, a user may not be able to access or download from certain Web sites if the firewall configuration is faulty or if there is a router IP filtering problem.
 A faulty firewall configuration or the lack of sufficient client memory may also cause errors when the user attempts to download plug-ins.